 Anaeho'omalu Beach is a place of unparalleled beauty, tranquility and charm.
-Often referred to as A-Bay, Anaeho'omalu Bay beach is peaceful and scenic, with long rows of palm trees that make it one of the premier places to photograph a Big Island sunset.
+Often referred to as A-Bay, the beach is a long crescent of salt and pepper sand that rims Anaeho'omalu Bay.
+Peaceful and scenic, long rows of palm trees make A-Bay one of the premier places to photograph a Big Island sunset.

-Even if you aren't staying at the hotel it's worth dropping in to enjoy this long, palm-fringed crescent of salt and pepper sand rimming Anaeho'omalu Bay.
-The water in the bay, while not as clear as at some beaches, is utterly tranquil, making for excellent swimming.
+The water in A-Bay, while not as clear as at some beaches, is utterly tranquil, making for excellent swimming.
 Decent snorkeling can be found along either side of A-Bay, particularly near the northern edge.

 There are no lifeguards at A-Bay.
 There are restrooms and outdoor showers near the south end of Anaeho'omalu Beach, and other services are available on the resort grounds.